-Change is always difficult, and communication is vital to ensure all stakeholders understand the revisions to the evaluation process for SSPs.
-Every stakeholder, from students and families, teachers, specialized service professionals, administrators, school board members, and others, needs to have access to the same information and they all need a clear and shared understanding of what the new system is, how it will be implemented, and how it will impact them.
-The new evaluation system and its goal of continuous learning also provide new opportunities to engage the parents and guardians of students and the students themselves.
-Perhaps even more so than with teachers and principals, parents and guardians will need to be engaged and will need to make contributions to the evaluation process for SSPs.
+Change is always difficult, and communication is vital.
+Every stakeholder, from students and families, teachers, specialized service professionals, administrators, school board members, and others, needs to be operating with the same information and with a clear picture of what the new system is, how it will be implemented, and how it will impact them.
+The new evaluation system and its goals of continuous learning also provide new opportunities to engage the parents and guardians of students and the students themselves.

-ALIGNED SYSTEM Five: Evaluations Must Take Place within a Larger System That Is Aligned and Supportive.
+Five: Evaluations Must Take Place within a Larger System That Is Aligned and Supportive.